 In Section 6 we will present a detailed discussion of how our work relates to that of Iwasaki and Simon (1994); Bongers and Mooij (2018); Bongers et al. (2020); Dash (2005).
 We show that what Iwasaki and Simon (1994) call the "causal graph" coincides with the Markov ordering graph in our work.
 We take a closer look at the intricacies of (possible) causal implications of the Markov ordering graph and notice that it neither represents the effects of soft interventions nor does it have a straightforward interpretation in terms of perfect interventions.
-Because Simon and Iwasaki (1988) assume that a one-to-one correspondence between variables and equations is known in advance, they can use the Markov ordering graph to read off the effects of soft interventions.
-We argue that the causal ordering graph, and not the Markov ordering graph, should be used to represent causal relations when the matching between variables and equations is not known before-hand.
+Because Simon and Iwasaki (1988) assume that a one-to-one correspondence between variables and equations is known in advance, they can use the Markov ordering graph, and not the Markov ordering graph, should be used to represent causal relations when the matching between variables and equations is not known before-hand.
 This sheds some new light on the work of Dash (2005) on (causal) structure learning and equilibration in dynamical systems.
 We further discuss the advantages and disadvantages of our causal ordering approach compared to the SCM framework.